Skip to Main Content

 • Content does not align with an academic timeline (e.g. a theory shows up in citations before it was posited or before it could reasonably make it to a scholarly journal).

-Citing Material Generated With GAI
+Citing GAI

 Students should be told that GAI output is intellectual property generated by seeking material from many other sources.
 As such, like any other resource, material generated with GAI should be acknowledged with citations and bibliographies, and material that GAI draws upon should also be cited whenever possible.